SpankChain/BAB_audit/report/2_contract_analysis.md

 ## General Findings

-- Rentrancy bug to be exploited by the Spankchain team.
+- Reentrancy bug to be exploited by the Spankchain team.
 - Many typos and capitalization issues.
 - Documentation might be better suited as a markdown file .
 - Enums are typically first-letter-capitalized by convention.